sdiehl/wiwinwlh/tutorial.md

-not-home         Module will not be considered the root documentation. show-extensions  Annotates the documentation with the language extensions used. hide             Forces the module to be hidden from Haddock. prune            omits definitions with no annotations
+not-home         Module will not be considered the root documentation. show-extensions  Annotates the documentation with the language extensions used. hide             Forces the module to be hidden from Haddock. prune            Omits definitions with no annotations.

 Monads